quadroops/goplugin/examples/basic/hello-rest/README.md

 - Each you have make some changes for the plugin, you have to get `md5sum` from the compiled binary
 - Put new md5 value inside your `config.toml`

+To get md5 value from compiled binary file

 ```
 md5sum plugin